-INCOME ELIGIBILITY DETERMINATIONS

-TAX CREDIT HUD RD HOME [HTF] BOND Income eligibility is determined using the Section 8 method for determining gross annual income found in the HUD Handbook 4350.3 Chapter 5.
+INCOME ELIGIBILITY DETERMINATIONS Tax Credit HUD RD HOME [HTF] Bond Income eligibility is determined using the Section 8 method for determining gross annual income found in the HUD Handbook 4350.3 Chapter 5.
 No deductions to annual income apply to the tax credit program.
 Follow the HUD Handbook 4350.3.
 Allowances and Deductions apply.
-Follow the RD HB-2- 3560 chapter 6.
+Follow the RD HB-2-3560 chapter 6.
 These rules are based on the HUD regulations.
 HUD allows PJs to choose from two methods for determining income, these will be stated in the HOME regulatory agreement and may include: 1) 1040 tax return definition 2) Section 8 method from the 4350.3 Chapter 5 3) The 2013 regulation change eliminated the Census Long Form as an option.
 The most widely used and the only option available to tax credit properties.
-HTF allows for the same two options as post 2013 HOME.
+HTF allows for the same two options as post-2013 HOME.
 Income eligibility is determined using the Section 8 method for determining annual income found in the HUD Handbook 4350.3 Chapter 5.
 The LURA will determine what method is used to verify income (see verification).
 IRS Notice 88-80, Treas.
 Reg.
 1.42- 5(b)(1)(vii), 8823 Guide chapter 4 4350.3 chapter 5 and Exhibits 5-1 & 5-2 HB-2-3560 chapter 6 HOME Guide 3.2 D Home Reg § 92.203(b)(2) (2013) HTF 24 CFR 93.151 (b) § 142 (d)(2)(B)

-CHILDREN - ADOPTED OR UNBORN

-TAX CREDIT HUD RD НОМЕ BOND Children in the process of adoption and unborn children are included when counting household members. (pregnancy verified by selfaffidavit by mother) Children in the process of adoption and unborn children are included when counting household members. (pregnancy verified by selfaffidavit by mother) Children in the process of adoption and unborn children are included when counting household members.
-Older guidance indicated that children in the process of adoption and unborn children were not included when counting household members.
-This guidance is no longer available and appears to have been rescinded.
-It is HIGHLY recommended that the property's PJ be consulted to determine if they still employ this policy.
+CHILDREN - ADOPTED OR UNBORN Tax Credit HUD RD HOME Bond Children in the Children in the Children in Older guidance indicated that Children in process of process of the process children in the process of the process adoption and adoption and of adoption adoption and unborn children of adoption unborn children unborn children and unborn were not included when and unborn are included are included when children are counting household members. children are when counting counting included This guidance is no longer included household household when available and appears to have when members. members. counting been rescinded.
+It is HIGHLY counting (pregnancy (pregnancy verified household recommended that the household verified by selfby self-affidavit by members. property's PJ be consulted to members. affidavit by mother) determine if they still employ mother) this policy.
 Many PJs use the widely-accepted policy for other HUD programs to include these children.
-Children in the process of adoption and unborn children are included when counting household members.
-8823 Guide 4-3 4350.3 Appendix 3, Page 20 4350.3 Appendix 3, Page 20 HB-2-3560 Attachment 6- C, page 1 4350.3 Appendix 3, Page 20
+HB-2-3560 8823 Guide 4-3 4350.3 Appendix 3, 4350.3 Appendix 3, Attachment 6-4350.3 Appendix 3, Page 20 Page 20 Page 20 C, page 1